AubreyC/CoaxialRotor/README.md

 ## Manufactering process

-The Coaxial-rotor UAV is composed of off-the-shelf electronics parts and plywood / foam-board laser cut parts.
+The Coaxial-rotor UAV is composed of off-the-shelf electronic parts and plywood / foam-board laser cut parts.
 The following list of components and CAD files corresponds to a medium-size configuration shown in the following picture.

 ![alt text](graphics/Prototype_4.jpg)